Are you an overwhelmed writer that needs rescuing? Stop drowning in your to-do list and start living a more joyful creative life!

 Yet, writing can be a struggle some days.
 I know what I want to say, but it doesn’t come out just right.
 I have great ideas come to mind, but the time just isn’t there to stop and write.
 I feel like all the tasks associated with blogging stifle my writing creativity.

 Being hopeful, I accepted a courtesy advanced reader’s copy of “Overwhelmed Writer Rescue.”
 It called out to me with its subtitle: “Boost Productivity, Improve Time Management, and Replenish the Creator Within.”

 This Mom’s Review

 This book now has a permanent spot on my desk.
 I read through it for purposes of reviewing it.
 I will now go back through and apply it to my writing lifestyle, as well as other areas in my life.
 Then, I will give it a permanent home on my desk for easy reference.
 It has won all 5 stars (if I were to rate my books).

-The book is made up four parts, which easily could've been made into four smaller books.
+The book is made up of four parts, which easily could’ve been made into four smaller books.
 I appreciate the author covering so much in one book.
 I would easily pay for another copy if I were to misplace this one.

 The Four Parts of the “Overwhelmed Writer Rescue”

-Part One brings reality to the table, addressing the ‘perfect writing life', time, being human, and the need to let it go.
+Part One brings reality to the table, addressing the ‘perfect writing life’, time, being human, and the need to let it go.
 You will be expected to make changes and create new habits.
-It's a gentle push, though.
-The author didn't make me cry or shut the book angrily.
+It’s a gentle push, though.
+The author didn’t make me cry or shut the book angrily.
 I am motivated by all she has asked of me.
 I am finally okay with not multitasking.
-I found out that I don't have feel like a victim anymore.
+I found out that I don’t have to feel like a victim anymore.
 Those feelings of powerlessness have no place in my writing life anymore.

 Part Two offers valuable tips on prioritizing, focusing, saying no, taking breaks and recognizing time thieves.
 Knowing your personality and tricking yourself into getting started are also covered in this section.